Dana Corporation and Asbestos

 Dana Corporation History and Asbestos

-- Initially, the company was named Spicer Universal Joint Manufacturing Company.
-Later it was renamed Spicer Manufacturing Company.
+- The company was initially named Spicer Universal Joint Manufacturing Company, but it was later renamed Spicer Manufacturing Company.

 - In 1928, Spicer moved the business to Ohio.
-When lawyer Charles Dana invested in the company in 1946, the name changed to the Dana Corporation.
+In 1946, lawyer Charles Dana invested in the company, which became the Dana Corporation.
 The new company’s headquarters were established in Maumee, Ohio.

 - Dana Corp hit its stride after World War II and continued to find success for decades.
 Over the years, the company bought several smaller auto parts companies, including Victor Gasket Manufacturing Company and Perfect Circle Corporation.[2]